-This plant was introduced into the UK in the 19th century and has now become one of the most widespread invasive non-native species (INNS) in the UK, causing damage to rivers and watercourses across the country.
+Himalayan balsam was introduced into the UK in the 19th century and has now become one of the most widespread invasive non-native species (INNS) in the UK, causing damage to rivers and watercourses across the country.
 Despite it’s pretty purple flowers it spreads rapidly and out-competes native plants to reduce biodiversity.
 Balsam dies back in the winter to leave bare banks which are more susceptible to erosion and increases flood risk.
 As a consequence, it is now listed under the Wildlife and Countryside Act 1981 and it is an offence to plant or allow this species to grow in the wild.
 It is common across Cumbria including the catchment of the River Cocker.
 INNS pose a huge threat to biodiversity across the world and if not tackled, Himalayan balsam will continue to spread.
 If you would like to find out more please visit https://westcumbriariverstrust.org/projects/invasive-species.